 When the police officer arrives, obtain his name and badge number so that our attorneys will be able to contact him later and possibly use him as a witness or testify to support your claim.

 Police are also required to file a report when they respond to a car accident, especially if anyone suffered severe injuries or property damage.

 An accident report filed by the police is a valuable piece of evidence our attorneys can use when constructing a case on your behalf.
 It provides an official stance on who may be liable for the accident and the events that occurred.

-After the responding law enforcement have documented your accident, you can request a traffic collision report from the Tulsa Police Department.
+After the responding law enforcement has documented your accident, you can request a traffic collision report from the Tulsa Police Department.

 You are also required by state law to exchange information with all other parties involved.
 The exchanged information should provide identifying factors of each party, such as the driver’s:

 - Home address